PPindel/engine-boost-garage/README.md

     ![obraz](https://user-images.githubusercontent.com/114284732/195987274-a76b543c-52e8-43dc-9364-7d8659ae26d9.png)

-    Informs user about successful query submit.
+    Informs user about successful query submission.

 - Custom 404 error page:

     ![obraz](https://user-images.githubusercontent.com/114284732/195987330-31e3030c-88f4-4e60-8bd5-a6ca29306f1d.png)

-    Funny 404 error page to show user that we have a sense of humor :)
+    404 error page to show a user that we have a sense of humor :)

 #### Future Features

-- page with optional tuning kits filtered by make, model, engine and year of the car
+- page with optional tuning kits filtered by make, model, engine, and year of the car
-- shop page to buy tuning accessories for diy
+- shop page to buy tuning accessories for DIY

 ## Testing

-    The site was tested in 4 browsers for Windows PC - Chrome, Firefox, Edge and Opera.
-No issues detected.
+   The site was tested in 4 browsers for Windows PC - Chrome, Firefox, Edge, and Opera.
+No issues were detected.
    Safari browser test passed - no issues detected.
    Mobile browsers tested - Chrome, Firefox, Samsung browser - no issues detected.
-    Site is fully responsive for every size device.
+   The site is fully responsive for every size device.

 ### Validation Testing
 - [CSS Validator](https://jigsaw.w3.org/css-validator/)